GENERAL BAR, INC.

 net loss after a deductible of $250.00 per claim per case forwarded.

-has been filed.
-Such coverage is subject to the $250.00 deductible and 90%
+been filed.
+Such coverage is subject to the $250.00 deductible and 90% coverage as

 - General Bar, Inc. and the insurer assume no liability for dispute in fee deductions